duyhominhnguyen/Exgra-Med/README.md

 --------
 ## 📄 Dataset Configuration Files
-We provide pre-built `.json` configuration files for all datasets used in VQA training and evaluation.
+We provide pre-built `.json` configuration files for all datasets used in VQA training and evaluation in downstream tasks.
 These files specify paths, splits, and preprocessing parameters necessary for seamless execution.
+Firstly, create each dataset folder in folder `data/`, then put the corresponding dataset `.json` files into folders.
+Next, please see websites for datasets [VQA-RAD](https://www.kaggle.com/datasets/shashankshekhar1205/vqa-rad-visual-question-answering-radiology), [SLAKE 1.0](https://www.med-vqa.com/slake/), and [PATH-VQA](https://github.com/KaveeshaSilva/PathVQA) to download `image` folders and upload them into corresponding dataset folders in `data/` folder.

 | Dataset      | Task       | Config File Description       | Download Link              |
 | ------------ | ---------- | ----------------------------- | -------------------------- |